sstelfox/stelfox.net/content/knowledge_base/linux/yum-updatesd.md

 title: yum-updatesd
 ---

+# yum-updatesd

-'''PLEASE NOTE''': yum-updatesd is currently broken on Fedora 17 so I've replaced it on my current systems with the following daily cron script which I drop into the file /etc/cron.daily/00update-system with execute permissions
+PLEASE NOTE: yum-updatesd is currently broken on Fedora 17 so I've replaced it on my current systems with the following daily cron script which I drop into the file `/etc/cron.daily/00update-system` with execute permissions

 ```
 #!/bin/bash